silverstripe/silverstripe-ckan-registry/docs/en/userguide/index.md

 The CKAN Registry module adds a new **CKAN Registry Page** page type to the CMS, allowing a content author to add pages that display data coming from an external CKAN resource in a table format to website visitors.

+[CKAN](https://ckan.org/) (Comprehensive Knowledge Archive Network) is a powerful data management system that makes collections of data accessible – by providing tools to streamline publishing, sharing, finding and using data.
+It is used by national and local governments, research institutions, and other organizations who collect a lot of data.

 <div class="note" markdown="1">
 For the purpose of this user guide we will reference [data.govt.nz](https://catalogue.data.govt.nz) as our CKAN instance.
 This could easily be any CKAN instance that has API access enabled.